 We acknowledge the independence matters described in Part I.C of the Draft Report and note that these matters were disclosed by the Firm during the inspection and were identified as part of our robust system of quality control.
-In each instance, the matter was evaluated and appropriate actions, including communication with and obtaining the concurrence of the audit committee, were taken in concluding that there was no impact to integrity, objectivity, impartiality and professional skepticism.
+In each instance, the matter was evaluated and appropriate actions were taken in concluding that there was no impact to integrity, objectivity, impartiality and professional skepticism.
 Independence is a cornerstone of the audit profession, and we are committed to maintaining compliance with relevant rules and requirements.